 The former affability and friendliness of the pack towards each other has returned with the stressful time of mating done.
 The nomadic habits of the Pack are giving way to a more static lifestyle based around a den site chosen for the litter birth.
 Dens are recycled year after year and are mostly excavated from the sides of hills with water found nearby.
 The tunnel leading back to a slightly larger inner chamber may stretch from a few feet deep to as far back as 20 feet.
 Normally, only the pregnant woman is allowed in the room.
 Den sites are usually higher than the surrounding land, allowing a large area to be watched by the pack.

 While the wolf pups are being raised, the entire pack serves in some capacity.
 Females often "baby-sit" the pups while the alpha female resumes hunting activity, and the 5 to 12 hungry wolf pups are provided with food by each pack member.
 Pups lick and nuzzle an adult's mouth or head coming back from a game, allowing the adult to regurgitate partly digested food.
 Adults often have to make several long trips from the kill to the den to ensure that young people are well fed, and sometimes they have to retreat to hidden areas to digest a meal without sharing it.
 Around three weeks after birth, wolf pups emerge from their dark den and start playing, exploring and resting with the rest of the pack.

-Tune in next week for the next 4 months in the year in the life of wolves.
+Our next article will cover May to August.
 Be sure to follow this article and discover this wonderful way of life.
 As always, howl to the moon and reach for the stars.

 Comments will be approved before showing up.